 Encourage your child to take a brain break and listen to their favourite music, read a book or listen to a podcast about their special interests.

-Your child could go for a short run, kick a football, do some push-ups or shoot some basketball hoops.
+Your child could go for a short run, kick a football, do push-ups or shoot basketball hoops.

 It can be hard for your child to use strategies like these when they’re very upset.
 They might shout, hit things, behave aggressively or behave in challenging ways.
 In these situations, you might need to help autistic children and teenagers avoid or manage meltdowns.